VR Group: Freight wagons

 The Finnish loading gauge allows the operation of freight vehicles considerably larger than most other railways in the European Union.
 Road trailers (often of VR's subsidiary Transpoint) can be easily accommodated on ordinary flat wagons.
 Much of the freight on the VR network is carried from Russia in Russian wagons, including large capacity eight-axle oil tank wagons.

-VR also has a one-third ownership of SeaRail, a specialist operator of freight wagons designed for through running (via ferry) to Sweden and elsewhere in Western Europe.

 Multiple units

 The Sm3 class Pendolino is the VR's "flagship", mainly connecting largest cities to the capital with top running speed up to 220 km/h.
-Other EMUs in use are the Sm2 and Sm4 on Helsinki area commuter services.
-In addition, VR operates Pääkaupunkiseudun Junakalusto Oy -owned Sm5 class EMUs in Helsinki local traffic and Sm6 Allegro under a joint venture of VR and the Russian railways, Karelian Trains, between Helsinki and Saint Petersburg.
+Other EMUs in use are the Sm2 and Sm4 on commuter rail services.
+In addition, VR operates Pääkaupunkiseudun Junakalusto Oy -owned Sm5 class EMUs in Helsinki local traffic.

 VR currently operates one class of diesel-powered multiple units: the Czech-built single carriage Dm12, which is used mainly on secondary lines.

-Multiple unit classification system

-The multiple unit classification system follows a similar logic as the locomotive classification system: the first letter signifies the power source (in addition to electric and diesel, gasoline (B, bensiini) and wood gas (P, puukaasu) have been used), followed by the letter m (moottorivaunu) signifyng a multiple unit, followed by a serial number.
+Subsidiaries

+VR Sverige

+In July 2022, VR Group established operations in Sweden by acquiring Arriva Sverige AB from the German state-owned company Deutsche Bahn.
+As part of this acquisition, which was finalised on 1st July 2022, VR Group gained control over extensive local and regional public transportation operations, including bus, tram and train services in Stockholm, Östergötland, and Skåne, including Skånetrafiken's Pågatåg.
+This acquisition brought approximately 2,300 employees into the VR Group.
+The acquired operations include 740 buses, 180 trains, and 70 trams, facilitating around 58 million bus journeys and 54 million train journeys annually.

+Following the acquisition, Arriva Sverige was rebranded as VR Sverige and operates under the VR Group brand.
+Since 2022, VR has grown in Sweden with contracts that include train services in regions like Bergslagen and Gävleborg.
+VR Sverige also secured a 10-year contract to operate bus services for SL in Tyresö, Stockholm, beginning in July 2025.
+This contract is valued at approximately €215 million and involves around 190 employees.

+In addition to the purchase of Arriva Sweden, VR Group has also strengthened its presence in the Swedish rail market through the acquisition of MTRX, a high-speed train operator on the Stockholm-Gothenburg route.
+Acquired in 2024, MTRX was rebranded as VR Snabbtåg Sverige and became part of VR Group’s long-distance operations.
+The MTRX acquisition included six Stadler Flirt X74 EMUs, which operate over 120 weekly services on the route.

 Livery

 VR has used several liveries in the past.
 When InterCity traffic started during the 1980s, VR's colour scheme was changed to red and white.
-In 2009, VR changed its corporate colour to green and all the coaches have been repainted in green and white.
+In 2009, VR changed its corporate colour to green and all the coaches have been repainted in green and white except the Cemt and Eifet carriages.